vishva8kumara/wetdaq/README.md

 ## 🧰 Development Notes

 * The backend uses modular architecture (`wetdaq.js`, `receive.js`, `dashboard.js`, `repository.js`).
 * Aggregation is handled in-memory and flushed every 5 minutes.
+This is better handled with Redis arrays.
 * Data stored in MySQL with retry-safe connection handling.
 * Frontend powered by Google Charts with minimal re-renders.